Assiniboine

 - Rites Of Passage

-- Rites of passage mark significant life transitions, such as coming of age, with ceremonies that reinforce cultural values and identity.
+- Rites of passage mark significant life events such as coming of age, often involving community ceremonies.

 - Culinary Traditions